skylight-hq/skylight.digital/pages/toolkits/service_design_framework/methods/alignment_kickoff_workshop.md

 ---
 layout: toolkit
-title: Alignment/kickoff workshop | Skylight Service Design Framework
+title: Alignment / kickoff workshop | Skylight Service Design Framework
 description: How to align teams and stakeholders around a shared idea of the process and define key objectives and goals for the project.
 tags: [service design, design thinking, change management, guide]
 permalink: /work/toolkits/service-design-framework/methods/alignment-kickoff-workshop/